RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 _Roblox Studio workflow_:

-1. Get [Projectile Cast](https://www.roblox.com/library/9866876932/Projectile-Cast) from the Roblox library.
+1. Get [Projectile Cast](https://www.roblox.com/library/9866876932/Projectile-Cast) from the Roblox library or download the most recent release.
 2. Add it into your project, and drop the module into the Replicated Storage.
 3. **All done!**